hlotze/chess_pgn_to_docx/README.md

 - [x] add unit tests - initially done, to be completed
 - [x] fix problems with file names
   - [x] if *Seven Tag Roster* (details at [^1]) is incomplete, e.g. with older games
-  - [x] if Site tag is a web address, e.g. https://lichess.org.
-As file names can not have a ':' or '/'  at Windows
+  - [x] if Site tag is a web address, e.g. https://lichess.org, as file names can not have a ':' or '/'
-- [x] add some word's about the game's ECO[^2]
+- [x] add the game's ECO[^2] incl. diagram
 - [ ] mark a checked king at the diagrams
 - [ ] mark the from- and to-squares of a half move
 - [ ] add [%eval ...] comments [^3] to the SAN[^4] at bottom of a board
 - [ ] add
-  - [x] env requirements
+  - [x] venv requirements
-  - [ ] tests
   - [ ] packageing
   - [ ] documentation
 - [ ] evtl. refactor coding to get aligned to [`python-chess`](https://python-chess.readthedocs.io/en/latest/) naming conventions and structures